skwzrd/mooncake/README.md

 ## Other 💫

 - You will require a sqlite3.dll above version 3.24.0 so that `UPSERT` transactions are supported.
 You can download a new version from https://www.sqlite.org/download.html.
 Copy and replace it at path `C:/Users/<USERNAME>/AppData/Local/Programs/Python/Python<PYTHON_VERSION>/DLLs/sqlite3.dll`.
-- You can download the vocabulary `.mp3s` from `https://github.com/skwzrd/mooncake/releases` and extract them to `~/audio/vocabulary`.